 An onomatopoeia is a word created to phonetically imitate the sound it describes.
 If you are learning the Japanese language you must know that it’s full of onomatopoeias.
 You can hear these words everywhere, from anime to everyday life in Japan.
-Then, to learn more about Japanese and being able to speak it fluently, check our list with the 10 most used Japanese onomatopoeias!
+Then, to learn more about Japanese and be able to speak it fluently, check our list with the 10 most used Japanese onomatopoeias!

-What are Japanese Onomatopoeias?
+What Are Japanese Onomatopoeias?

 In Japanese, onomatopoeias describe a lot of nuances to express sounds of animals, nature, objects, feelings, and movement.
 You can write them both in hiragana and katakana.
 Keep in mind that the second one is normally used to emphasize sounds, not only for onomatopoeias but for words in general.

-To learn Japanese onomatopoeias, you need to experience the sound or sensation it describes.
+In addition, to learn Japanese onomatopoeias, you need to experience the sound or sensation it describes.
 As a result, being able to use Japanese onomatopoeias means that you can feel the details or more sophisticated expressions.

 Different Types of Onomatopoeias: Giseigo and Gitaigo